franciscorafart/learning-notes/comptia/a+/external-QA.md

 Used by USB and Bluetooth for modern mobile device serial communication.

 - DVI
-DVI-I: Cpmect digital source to analog display or viceversa
+DVI-I: Connect digital source to analog display or viceversa
 DVI-D: Single and Dual link between two digital device
 DVI-A: Analog-to-analog